 Nationally-Competitive Scholarships (e.g., Goldwater, Rhodes, Marshall, Truman, etc.) The URI Honors Program assists students in applying for these prestigious scholarships, and facilitates the University nomination process, where required.
 Contact Kathleen Maher, National Scholarships Director (874-5875; email@example.com) for more information.
 See also: http://www.uri.edu/hpr/Scholarships.html

 NOAA Ernest Hollings Scholarship – This two-year scholarship (which also includes a summer internship at a NOAA laboratory) is for students in any discipline relating to NOAA’s mission.
 It is applied for during the sophomore year.
-Three URI students received this scholarship in 2009; another three students received the scholarship in 2010 (Press Release).
+17 URI students have received this prestigious scholarship since 2009 (Press Release).
 DEADLINE is in January of each year.
 Contact Dr. Webb or Kathleen Maher (National Scholarships Director, 874-5875;firstname.lastname@example.org) early in the Fall Semester and/or watch for announcement of information session about the application process.
-For more Info, see: http://www.oesd.noaa.gov/Hollings_info.html
+For more Info, see: http://www.oesd.noaa.gov/Hollings_info.html.
+For more information about URI Hollings Scholars’ summer internships and post-graduation plans, see Kudos and Congratulations.

 US EPA Greater Research Opportunities Undergraduate Student Fellowship (GROUSF) Program.
 Tuition/stipend for junior and senior years and a summer internship at an EPA lab anywhere in the US (and including the Narragansett EPA Lab).
 For sophomores with GPA > 3.0.
 The solicitation is long/cumbersome, but read through it all and consult your advisor if you are interested.
 DEADLINE is in December of each year.
 See: www.epa.gov/ncer/rfa/2012/2012_gro_undergrad.html